Does Garcinia cambogia work for weight loss? The short and simple answer to this question is no.

 During the first trial, the cyclists consumed a drink containing 18 grams of HCA.
 In trial two, they were given plain water.

 When they used HCA, the cyclists burned an average of 0.7 grams of fat per minute of exercise.
-When they weren’t given HCA, the cyclists also burned an average of 0.7 grams of fat per minute of exercise.
+Which is exactly the same amount of fat they burned after drinking plain water.

-So despite the massive dose of HCA, it had no effect on the amount of fat burned during exercise.
-This is pretty much in line with other research showing that HCA (3 grams daily) has no effect on fat oxidation at rest or during exercise .
+Despite the massive dose of HCA, it had no effect on the amount of fat burned during exercise.
+This is much in line with other research showing that HCA (3 grams daily) has no effect on fat oxidation at rest or during exercise .

-There are also claims that Garcinia Cambogia increases glycogen storage in the liver, leading to a sensation of fullness and a reduced appetite.
+There are also claims that Garcinia cambogia increases glycogen storage in the liver, leading to a sensation of fullness and a reduced appetite.
 HCA has also been shown to affect brain levels of the chemical serotonin, which in turn can make you feel less hungry.

-A later study shows that high doses of HCA (2.8 grams per day) did lead to a faster rate of weight loss, mainly by suppressing the appetite and reducing calorie intake .
+A later study did find that high doses of HCA (2.8 grams per day) led to a faster rate of weight loss, mainly by suppressing the appetite and reducing calorie intake .

 However, the fact that two of the study authors were involved with the company who make the supplement, but for some “mysterious reason” forgot to mention this in the research paper, does mean that we need to treat the results with some caution.

 Does Garcinia cambogia work for weight loss?
 Probably not.
-Most of the higher quality research shows that HCA fails to produce significant weight loss beyond that seen with a placebo.
+Most of the higher quality research shows that it fails to produce significant weight loss beyond that seen with a placebo.

-Probably the largest and most rigorous study on HCA and weight loss was published in the Journal of the American Medical Association .
+The largest and most rigorous study on HCA and weight loss was published in the Journal of the American Medical Association .

-Subjects received either Garcinia cambogia extract (1500 milligrams of HCA per day) or placebo for 12 weeks.
+Subjects received either Garcinia cambogia extract (1500 milligrams of HCA per day) or a placebo for a total of 12 weeks.
 The average change in weight in both study groups is shown in the figure below

 Although participants in both groups lost weight, there was no significant difference in weight loss between the two groups, which averaged 9 pounds in the placebo group and 7 pounds in the HCA group.